ubc-library-rc/intro-git/content/03_sync.md

 ### Option 2.
 Connecting with HTTPS & GitHub Access Tokens

 You can also use **HTTPS** protocol to connect your local repository to GitHub.
-Take a look at the following figure and find the commands you need to use to sync your local repository with Github.
+Take a look at the following figure and find the commands you need to use to sync your local repository with GitHub.
 We will explain these commands in the rest of this section.

 ![The repository HTTPS on GitHub](figures/github-instructions-https.png)